Subject Source: Art & Architecture Thesaurus

 Dates: 1861-1950; Majority of material found within 1861 - 1900

-Scope and Content note This collection is composed of the handwritten diary and photocopy of Rebecca Wright's religious visit to England and Ireland.
-Entries provide an account of her voyage to Ireland, her recuperation in Waterford after arriving, her attendance at meetings in Ireland, her travel to Liverpool, England, and attendance at meetings throughout England.
+Overview Entries in Rebecca Wright's diary of her religious visit to England and Ireland provide an account of her voyage to Ireland, her recuperation in Waterford after arriving, her attendance at meetings in Ireland, her travel to Liverpool, and attendance at meetings throughout England.

 Dates: 1784, Undated